Dan Mace: Career

-On June 25, 1862, Dan Mace drove General Butler to victory over Panic to wagon, with times of 2:29 and 2:28¾.
+On June 25, 1862, Mace drove General Butler to victory over Panic to wagon, with times of 2:29 and 2:28¾.

-Between 1863 and 1870, Dan Mace handled horses such as Gen. Butler, Shark, Pocahontas, Fearnaught, Commodore Vanderbilt, Prince, Gray Mack, Quaker, Kittie, Wink, Billy Barr, Sorrel Dan, Young Woeful, Rhode Island, and John Morgan.
+Between 1863 and 1870, Mace handled horses such as Gen. Butler, Shark, Pocahontas, Fearnaught, Commodore Vanderbilt, Prince, Gray Mack, Quaker, Kittie, Wink, Billy Barr, Sorrel Dan, Young Woeful, Rhode Island, and John Morgan.

-Dan Mace trained the bay gelding Shark who was sired by Hambletonian 10, and first raced him against Frank Temple, winning around $5,000.
+Mace trained the bay gelding Shark who was sired by Hambletonian 10, and first raced him against Frank Temple, winning around $5,000.
 On May 18, 1864, Dan Mace took the reins of Shark to race in harness at the Fashion Course against Dexter and Lady Shannon in mile heats, best three of five.

-Dan Mace guided Commodore Vanderbilt to a win against John Crooks and George Wilkes at the Union Course on November 6, 1865.
+Mace guided Commodore Vanderbilt to a win against John Crooks and George Wilkes at the Union Course on November 6, 1865.

-At the Fashion Course on June 21, 1867, Dan Mace guided Ethan Allen and his running mate to victory over Dexter in a sulky, sweeping three heats in remarkable times of 2:15, 2:16, and 2:19.
+At the Fashion Course on June 21, 1867, Mace guided Ethan Allen and his running mate to victory over Dexter in a sulky, sweeping three heats in remarkable times of 2:15, 2:16, and 2:19.
 It was later captured in a lithograph by Currier & Ives in 1872.

-In 1868, at Buffalo's first $10,000 class race, Dan Mace drove Fearnaught to a decisive win in the 2:30 class.
+In 1868, at Buffalo's first $10,000 class race, Mace drove Fearnaught to a decisive win in the 2:30 class.
 His first heat in 2:23¼ lowered the stallion record of 2:23½, by George M. Patchen that had stood for eight years.

-Dan Mace bought Lady Thorne for $20,000 in May 1870, and on July 4 she won her debut under his direction at Prospect Park, sweeping three heats against George Wilkes and others.
+Mace bought Lady Thorne for $20,000 in May 1870, and on July 4 she won her debut under his direction at Prospect Park, sweeping three heats against George Wilkes and others.
 He drove Lady Thorne to 2:10¼ in a private trial that year, timed by two veteran turfmen.
-Dan Mace believed that she had the ability to trot faster than 2:10 if conditioned for a single fast mile.
+Mace believed that she had the ability to trot faster than 2:10 if conditioned for a single fast mile.

-During the early 1870s, Dan Mace was entrusted with training and driving the trotter Judge Fullerton.
-In front of 8,000 spectators at East Saginaw's famed trotting course on July 18, 1874, Dan Mace drove Judge Fullerton in a match against Budd Doble and Goldsmith Maid, who took the victory in 2:16.
+During the early 1870s, Mace was entrusted with training and driving the trotter Judge Fullerton.
+In front of 8,000 spectators at East Saginaw's famed trotting course on July 18, 1874, Mace drove Judge Fullerton in a match against Budd Doble and Goldsmith Maid, who took the victory in 2:16.

-In 1878, Dan Mace drove Hopeful to what was then the fastest wagon record ever recorded.
+In 1878, Mace drove Hopeful to what was then the fastest wagon record ever recorded.

-The New York-based lithography firm Currier & Ives produced a print of the pacer Sorrel Dan, driven by Dan Mace in 1880.
+The New York-based lithography firm Currier & Ives produced a print of the pacer Sorrel Dan, driven by Mace in 1880.

 By 1880, Mace, having broken his collarbone in a sulky accident at St. Paul, Minnesota, withdrew from active participation in trotting races.

-Dan Mace, in 1882, handled William Henry Vanderbilt's trotters William H. and Lysander, driving them in double harness to two 2:20 finishes.
+Mace, in 1882, handled William Henry Vanderbilt's trotters William H. and Lysander, driving them in double harness to two 2:20 finishes.
 Vanderbilt's mares Maude S., Aldine, and Early Rose were placed under his care in 1883 and trialed as teams.

 He made his final appearance as a driver in the 1884 season at the Fleetwood Park Racetrack, where he drove St. Julien.